ratjatjimalatji/JPQL_Car_and-_rip_Database_Systems_UP/README.md

 ## Features
 ## Vehicle management ##

-### Add a vehicle: ### Add a new car by inputting its details like make, model, and registration number.
+### Add a vehicle: ###
+Add a new car by inputting its details like make, model, top speed, year of manufacturing and registration number.
 <img width="607" height="428" alt="Add trip Delete" src="https://github.com/user-attachments/assets/08d33dd6-90e1-4418-b196-6db8e9a97971" />